NaimaEG1983/holbertonschool-low_level_programming/more_functions_nested_loops/README.md

 Task6 - Draw a straight line with n underscores
 Task7 - Draw a diagonal line
 Task8 - Draw a square of # caracters
+Task9 - Print numbers from 1 to 100 except for multiples of 3 and 5 print Fizz and Buzz